-Specifically, we asked about their best tips ever, how much they expect this year, what they think is a fair tip, the best alternatives to cash and much more.
+The best way to understand and ace tipping season is to speak to the people for whom it's a pretty big deal: doormen.
+For that reason, we made it our business to find out about their best tips ever, how much they expect, what they think is a fair tip, the best alternatives to cash, and much more.

-Among the more than two dozen doormen we interviewed, the record-breaking tip was $1,000; most others said their highest tips were between $200 and $350.
+Among the more than two dozen doormen we interviewed, the record-breaking tip was $1,000.
+Most others said their highest tips from individuals were between $200 and $350.

 "The majority of families will give $100 and above.
 For some families I'll see $300, $500,” said one Upper East Side co-op doorman.
 “It all just depends—how long they've been here, whether they own or rent the apartment.
 Those factors change the amount given.”